89luca89/distrobox/docs/usage.md

 	--clone/-c:		name of the distrobox container to use as base for a new container this will be useful to either rename an existing distrobox or have multiple copies of the same environment.
+	--home/-H		select a custom HOME directory for the container.
+Useful to avoid host's home littering with temp files.
 	--help/-h:		show this message
 	--verbose/-v:		show more verbosity
 	--version/-V:		show version